ericsink/SQLitePCL.raw/README.md

 # Provider names

 There is a `dynamic` provider which does not use a hard-coded DllImport string.
-This one is used as often as possible.
+This one is the most difficult to use but offers the most control.
+It can be used to load a custom-built native SQLite library.

 The DllImport-based providers are named for the exact string which is used for DllImport (pinvoke).